nightscout/nightscout.github.io/docs/uploader/uploaders.md

 ## Diasend

 [disaend-nightscout-bridge](https://github.com/burnedikt/diasend-nightscout-bridge) synchronizes treatments (insulin boli, temp basal changes) as well as continuous glucose values (CGV) from Diasend to Nightscout.
 This can help CamAPS FX users to view their treatments and glucose values via Nightscout.
+A 30 minutes delay might occur.